Skip to main content

 user-?refsuser-prefs, user-xrefs, etc.

 Multiple patterns are ORed — a memory is included if any of its tags match any pattern.
+The same glob syntax applies to memory_tags in Knowledge search.

 Agent Integration